Flag Designer Betsy Ross and Her Basking Ridge Ties – Lore or Fact?

 Betsy learned of her 2nd husband’s death from her old friend, John Claypoole, another sailor imprisoned at the brutal Old Mill prison.
 After Claypool’s release from prison, on May 8, 1783, Betsy was married for the third time, the ceremony performed at Christ Church.
 Her new husband was none other than old friend John Claypoole.

-Betsy Ross Claypoole convinced her new husband to abandon the life of the sea and find landlubbing employment.
+Betsy Ross Claypoole convinced her new husband to abandon the life of the sea and find land-lubbing employment.
 Claypoole initially worked in her upholstery business and then at the U.S. Customs House in Philadelphia.
-The couple had five daughters; Clarissa Sidney, Susannah, Rachel, Jane, and Harriet, who died at nine months.
+The couple had five daughters: Clarissa Sidney, Susannah, Rachel, Jane, and Harriet, who died at nine months.

-Claypoole passed on in 1817 after years of ill health and Betsy never remarried.
+Claypoole passed on in 1817 after years of ill health, and Betsy never remarried.

 Pennington Mentions Ross (Claypoole) Burial

-The earliest mention was in a July 4, 1876 speech given by E.M.
-Pennington (relationship to Dr. Pennington not known).
-He states; “Here lies the woman who made the first banner containing the stars and stripes after that honored old ensign had been adopted, June 14, 1776.”
-The speech was made in the vicinity of the revered old oak tree (in Basking Ridge, NJ).
+The earliest mention was in a speech given by E.M.
+Pennington (his relationship to Dr. Pennington is unknown) on July 4, 1876.
+He stated, “Here lies the woman who made the first banner containing the stars and stripes after that honored old ensign had been adopted, June 14, 1776.”
+The speech was made near the revered old oak tree (in Basking Ridge, NJ).

 What Does the Betsy Ross House Say?

-Ironically, the local historical society had a large framed broadside announcing the 100th Anniversary of America’s freedom with a parade, picnic, etc. an oration delivered by E.M.
+Ironically, the local historical society had a large framed broadside announcing the 100th Anniversary of America’s freedom with a parade, picnic, etc., an oration delivered by E.M.
 Pennington, noted orator, on July 4, 1876.
 In his speech, he referred to the fact that “beneath our feet are the mortal remains of the woman who sewed our first stars and stripes.”

-In a July 4, 1876 centennial address, a noted orator referred to a spot under the oak tree as the final resting place of Betsy Ross, maker of America’s first flag.
-In 1901 Sexton John Craig recalled seeing a tombstone for Betsy Ross but said it had mysteriously disappeared.
+In a July 4, 1876, centennial address, a noted orator referred to a spot under the oak tree as the final resting place of Betsy Ross, maker of America’s first flag.
+In 1901, Sexton John Craig recalled seeing a tombstone for Betsy Ross but said it had mysteriously disappeared.
 There are 35 Revolutionary War veterans and those of the country’s other wars buried at the cemetery.

 The second reference in Dr. Pennington’s scrapbooks was a June, 1901 news clipping: “Oak Marks Grave of Betsy Ross”; “Maker of the First American Flag Buried Under a Giant Tree in Basking Ridge”; “Her Headstone Has Been Stolen”.